 water and out came a fish!
 Your sandy beach and swimming area was a great time for all of us.
 Canoeing, kayaking and water skiing anytime,

-campfire had us feeling like we were back to the tenting days.
-The s’mores for the kids (and some of the oldies), the cool beverages for the adults
+had us feeling like we were back to the tenting days.
+The s’mores for the kids (and some of the oldies), the cool beverages for the adults relaxing

-relaxing around your fire pit.
+around your fire pit.
 What can make it better, no tent!
 A soft bed and a comfy home.
-That’s what you two gave this family of ten, a home and
+That’s what you two gave this family of ten, a home and great fun

 Bill and Carol, Tennessee

 Price County, Wisconsin: Today

 Located in north central Wisconsin, midway between Hayward and Minocqua, Price County is home to a variety of natural resources.
 The abundance of woods